kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-ABV.md

 since written consent forms may impact negatively on interlocutors’ privacy, safety, and<br />
 possession of knowledge.</td>
-<td>This may be problematic with respect to GDPR: there must be
+<td><p>This may be problematic with respect to GDPR: there must be
 demonstrable consent.
-This does not need to be written, but there must be a way that it can be demonstrated a participant consented.</td>
+This does not need to be in the form of an informed consent sheet, or even written in some other way, but there must be a way that it can be demonstrated a participant consented.</p>
+<p>In practice, researchers can contact the Privacy Champion to find
+what works.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>Doing no harm:</strong> The epistemological need for